 Posted by Synopsys Editorial Team on February 5, 2015

-Too many firms treat software security as a “tower defense” game, when they lose to the attackers, they try to figure out how those attackers “got in” (often hiring a firm like Mandiant) and then they try to build their IT “walls” better.
+Too many firms treat software security as a “tower defense” game.
+When they lose to the attackers, they try to figure out how those attackers “got in.”
+(To do this, they often hire a firm like Mandiant.)
+And then they try to build their IT “walls” better.
 It is tempting to let the bad guy throw rocks at that tower all day long.
-Then, when the attacker “wins,” we simply redirect some resources to building the walls a bit higher and better and then we go back to letting attackers throw rocks again.
+Then, when the attacker “wins,” we simply redirect some resources to building the walls a bit higher and better.
+And then we go back to letting attackers throw rocks again.

 Often an essential strategy is

 “mazing”defense in depth, which is the tactic of creating a long, winding path of towers security controls to lengthen the distance the enemies must traverse to get past the defense.
 Sometimes a “ juggling honeypot” is possible by alternating between barricading an exit on one side and then the other side to cause the enemies to path back and forth attack decoy systems safely until they are defeated detected.
 Some games vendors also allow players firms to modify the attack strategy used by hire towers staff by the hour to be able to defend for an even more reasonable price.